httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    7. Append key param_name with value param_value to parameters.
 If parameters already contains a name param_name (comparing character-for-character), overwrite its value.
 3. Return parameters.

-Note that this algorithm has the effect of discarding any duplicate Parameter members after the first one.
+Note that when duplicate Parameter keys are encountered, this has the effect of ignoring all but the last instance.

 #### Parsing a Key {#parse-key}